 How to Make Pumpkin Chicken Chili:

-Heat the avocado oil in a dutch oven or stock pot over medium heat.
+Heat the avocado oil in a Dutch oven or stock pot over medium heat.

 Add the chopped chicken and brown 3 to 5 minutes, until much liquid is seeping out.
+(Note: if you’re adding onion and garlic, do so now with the chicken!)

 Stir in the seasonings (chili powder, oregano, basil, ginger, cinnamon and sea salt), carrots and bell pepper and continue cooking 1 to 3 minutes, until spices are fragrant.